vindarel/bookshops/README.md

     scraper = frenchScraper("search keywords", page=2)

-# Importing a list of books

-    This functionality is deprecated.

-## Accepted format and columns

-We can read ods and csv files.

-- a file with an "isbn" and "quantity" column,
-- a file with columns "title", "publisher", "isbn" (optionnal in this case), "shelf", "distributor", "quantity".
-There is **no** "price" column. "authors" is optionnal (it can help to fetch the correct book).

-If the file has no headers, use the "odsettings.py" configuration file (in particular, to set the csv delimiter, either "," or ";").
+# Why not… ?

 ## Why not Amazon ?

 Amazon kills the book industry and its employees.
 But moreover, we can add value to our results.
-We can link to a good and independent bookshop from within our application, we could command books from it, we could say if it has exemplaries in stock or not, etc. And… we learn a lot in doing this !
+We can link to a good and independent bookshop from within our application, we could command books from it, we could say if it has exemplaries in stock or not, etc.

-Technically speaking, the Amazon API web service can be too limitating and not appropriate.
-One must register to Amazon Product Advertising and to AWS, and the requests rate is limited to 1 request per second.
-Also, it changes way more often than our resailers' websites so far.
+Technically speaking, the Amazon API web service can be too limiting and not appropriate.
+One must register to Amazon Product Advertising and to AWS, making it more difficult for deployment or independant users, and it changes way more often than our resailers' websites.

 ## Why not Google books ?